 A 2006 study found that raw garlic might help reduce blood sugar levels, as well as reduce the risk of atherosclerosis.
 This is particular interest, as diabetes increases a person’s risk of atherosclerosis-related inflammation.

-Though this is still under investigation, a 2014 review of studies also supported the idea that regular garlic consumption may help lower blood sugar levels.
+Though this is still under investigation, a also supported the idea that regular garlic consumption may help lower blood sugar levels.

 Garlic is also a good source of vitamins B-6 and C. Vitamin B-6 is involved in carbohydrate metabolism.
 Vitamin C may also play a role in maintaining blood sugar levels.